What controls star formation in the central 500 pc of the Galaxy?: Discussion

+A key question is how the general the physics are that regulate star formation in the CMZ and the central regions of nearby galaxies.
+Do they translate easily to other extragalactic environments?
+Giant elliptical galaxies provide an interesting target, because in recent years they have been found to contain a sizable, but remarkably quiescent gas reservoir \citep[e.g.][]{crocker12}.
+Another, less obvious comparison should be made between the CMZ and ULIRGs and high-redshift, star-forming galaxies, which in terms of their gas properties are almost indistinguishable \citep{kruijssen13}.
+The similarity of their gas properties aside, these galaxies are undergoing vigorous starbursts, whereas the SFR in the CMZ is much lower than expected.
+Some rough arguments for these similarities and differences have been made in this paper, but future work should address the underlying physical reasons in the necessary detail.

-In summary, {we find that the lower-than-expected SFR in the CMZ can be explained by a self-consistent cycle connecting the galaxy-scale gas flow, acoustic and gravitational instabilities, turbulence, and local star formation thresholds.
-The cycle is summarized in \S\ref{sec:total} and Figure~\ref{fig:schem}.
-We conclude that a low SFR} may well be a common property of the centres of Milky Way-like galaxies, although examples of the opposite should exist too if our proposed explanation is valid.
-The question remains how the lessons learned about star formation in the central regions of galaxies can be extrapolated to other galactic environments.
-As discussed in this section and \S\ref{sec:impl}, the combination of future numerical work with data from new observational facilities should allow this topic to be addressed in the necessary detail.}
+In summary, we find that the lower-than-expected SFR in the CMZ can be explained by a self-consistent cycle of star formation activity, which is is presented in \S\ref{sec:total} and Figure~\ref{fig:schem}.
+It connects the galaxy-scale gas inflow, acoustic and gravitational instabilities, turbulence, and local star formation thresholds.
+In this cycle, the SFR is episodic.
+During the quiescent phase, the SFR is limited by the slow evolution of the gas towards collapse -- it continually builds up until a critical density for gravitational instability is reached.
+During the subsequent active phase, star formation proceeds at a normal rate.
+We conclude that a low SFR may well be a common property of the centres of Milky Way-like galaxies, although galactic nuclei with elevated SFRs should exist too if our proposed explanation holds.
+There are tantalising indications that the lessons learned about star formation in the CMZ are relevant to other (extra)galactic environments, from galactic nuclei in general to giant elliptical galaxies and high-redshift starbursts.
+These are exciting avenues for future work aiming to characterise galactic-scale star formation in extreme environments.